InkblotSoftware/aisutil/README.md

 - [DMD D compiler](https://dlang.org/download) (includes the DUB package manager)
 - [CMake](https://cmake.org/download/)

-Then clone this repository.
+Then clone this repository recursively (since we include the libais project as a submodule).
 We include the two required Windows C libraries as static .obj libraries under `win_lib/`

 Under the libaiswrap folder, run `win_setup_cmake.bat` to create a